Peripheral Arterial Disease (PAD)

 An estimated 10 million people in the United States suffer from peripheral arterial disease (PAD), according to the Society of Interventional Radiology.

+Peripheral artery disease is a circulatory problem that causes a narrowing of the peripheral arties that serve the legs, stomach, arms, and head.
+PAD typically affects the arteries in the legs.
+It is caused by atherosclerosis.
 It develops when cholesterol and scar tissue build up, forming a substance called plaque, which narrows and clogs the arteries and slows blood flow to the legs.

 - Medications such as blood thinners